TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 The area’s reputation as a retirement haven goes back a long way.
 It became a popular place for former Texas Rangers to retire and many tombstones in the town’s cemetery have small metal crosses alongside them – signifying a Ranger’s grave.

 Center Point spent decades minding its business and enjoying life alongside the river.
-The population which was estimated at 800 in the mid 1980s, fell to 625 for the 1990 census but has since rebounded back to 800.
+The population which was estimated at 800 in the mid 1980s, fell to 625 for the 1990 census, rebounded back to 800 in 2000.
+The population estimate in 2010 is 566.

 From time to time there’s a tongue-in-cheek movement to rename the community Zanzenberg since its more in keeping with other Germanic place names in the Hill Country.